loschorts/swell/README.md

 ## Minimum Viable Product

-Swell is a web application meant to combine the functionality of Surfline and Magic Seaweed with the layout and style of AirBnB.
+Swell is a web application that lets surfers check wave forecasts.
+It is meant to combine the functionality of Spitcast and Surfline with the layout and style of AirBnB.

 Swell provides surfing forecasts for 300 sites along the California coast.

 **FEATURES**

-Forecasts feature:
+A Main Page with:
+- [ ] A Jumbotron-sized SpotFocus display of a user's home spot containing current forecast data and dynamic styling to reflect the conditions
+- [ ] SpotPreview thumbnails of other spots including the user's favorites and nearby spots
+- [ ] A search bar that can find spot forecasts by spot name, county, region, and description
+- [ ] Highlighted links designed to encourage users to discover other spots

+Spot Forecast Pages Have:
-- [ ] Current Conditions for a Spot
+- [ ] curent conditions for a spot
-- [ ] Weekly Forecasts for a Spot
+- [ ] daily and weekly forecasts for the spot
-- [ ] Interactive charts displaying Swell Height, Swell Period, Wave Quality, Wind, Tide, Air and Water Temperature, Sunrise and Sunset
+- [ ] Interactive charts displaying weather, swell height, swell period, wave quality, wind, tide, air and water temperature, sunrise and sunset

-Searchable Spots Feed:
-- [ ] Main page features a scrollable list of spots ordered by proximity (changeable by user preference)
+- [ ] A map of nearby spots

+Search:
-- [ ] Users' favorite spots are at the top of the feed
+- [ ] A dynamic search bar that updates the results page as the user types
-- [ ] Spots can optionally be shown on a Google map
+- [ ] search results cover spot name, county, region and description
-- [ ] Filterable by type, region, and (bonus) quality for the current conditions
+- [ ] filterable by spot type, proximity, and region

-Users can create custom profiles:
+Custom User Profiles:
-- [ ] Favorite spots to be displayed on Login
+- [ ] Users can set home spots and star their favorites
-- [ ] Forecast display preferences: break type
+- [ ] Users can set display preferences

 ## External API Dependencies
 - Spitcast API (http://spitcast.com/api/docs)